dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 > [!NOTE]
 > You might want to first read the [Get Started with Intune App SDK Guide](intune-app-sdk-get-started.md) article, which explains how to prepare for integration on each supported platform.

-The Microsoft Intune App SDK for iOS lets you incorporate Intune app protection policies -- also known as MAM policies -- into your iOS app.
+The Microsoft Intune App SDK for iOS lets you incorporate Intune app protection policies (also known as **APP** or **MAM policies**) into your native iOS app.
 A MAM-enabled application is one that is integrated with the Intune App SDK.
-It lets IT admins deploy app protection policies to your mobile app when Intune actively manages the app.
+IT administrators can deploy app protection policies to your mobile app when Intune actively manages the app.

 ## Prerequisites